raku-community-modules/XML/README.md

    If _SINGLE_ is not specified, or is set to False, we return an Array of all matches (this may be empty if no nodes matched.)

+ * OBJECT

+   If this is set to True, instead of returning an Array of results, we will return a XML::Element object with the same name as the original input object, with its nodes set to the matched elements.

 Any other named paramters not in the above list, will be assumed to be attributes that must match.